-Do Not Encrypt or Password-Protect the Electronic Application Files protected, the affected file will not be reviewed.
+Do Not Encrypt or Password-Protect the Electronic Application Files

+If ACF cannot access submitted electronic files because they are encrypted or password protected, the affected file will not be reviewed.
 This may make the application incomplete, and ACF will not make awards based on an incomplete application.